How To Build A Kayak Rack For An RV

 To put it more succinctly, it is possible to transport a kayak on the roof of a recreational vehicle.
 The installation of a kayak rack is the only thing left to complete, and you will be all set.
 On the other hand, the cost of this solution can be a bit higher than you were expecting.
 I will walk you through a few different do-it-yourself methods for building a kayak rack for an RV to assist you in saving some money, and we will discuss some of your other options in the following paragraphs.

 The great majority of do-it-yourself camper kayak racks are nothing more than a cargo carrier attached to the vehicle's hitch.
-Most of them are made to connect directly to the tow hitch of your car and have a capacity of hundreds of pounds, which is enough to carry either one or two kayaks standing up while they are transported.
+Most of them are made to connect directly to your car's tow hitch and have hundreds of pounds capacity, which is enough to carry either one or two kayaks standing up while they are transported.

 In addition, you should look for a carrier with a capacity of at least 500 pounds and can carry big things like a kayak or camping gear.